-It’s not and open-and-shut case.
+Want a simple answer to the question, When should you use the lid on your grill?
+It’s not an open-and-shut case.
 When cooking on an outdoor grill, the decision to keep the lid open or to close it depends on what you’re grilling, how you’re cooking it, and what kind of grill you use.

-With the grill uncovered, you can get a crustier char on the exterior of meat without overcooking the center.
+Whether you’ve got a gas or charcoal grill, with the grill uncovered, you can get a crustier char on the exterior of meat without overcooking the center.
 A closed grill will cook meat all the way through to the center for a more uniform doneness.
-“Cooking with the lid down captures the heat and lets it do its magic on the food,” says Elizabeth Karmel of girlsatthegrill.com.
+“Cooking with the lid down captures the heat and lets it do its magic on the food,” says Elizabeth Karmel of girlsatthegrill.com (and author of “Steak and Cake.”)
 “The food will benefit from the rotating hot air (convection) and it won’t take as long to cook.”

 If you’re grilling quick-cooking foods such as burgers, thin steaks, chops, shrimp, or sliced vegetables directly over the flames, you can leave the grill open.
 That way, you won’t lose that pink, juicy center so many of us love.
 But when you grill thicker steaks, bone-in chicken, or whole roasts you’ll want the lid down, especially when you’re cooking with indirect heat.
 Try our archive of Grilling Recipes for a variety of techniques and the food to use for them.